-All electrical interconnections should be made through conduit hubs provided on the enclosure, and/or through any additional conduit hubs as noted on the controller detail drawing at the back of this manual.
-It is extremely important to properly utilize these conduit hubs to minimize or otherwise eliminate the possibility of leaking or dripping fluids or dust particles from entering the enclosure.
+All electrical interconnections should be made through conduit hubs provided on the enclosure, and/or through any additional conduit hubs as noted on the controller detail drawing in Appendix G. It is extremely important to properly utilize these conduit hubs to minimize or otherwise eliminate the possibility of leaking or dripping fluids or dust particles from entering the enclosure.